cayasso/primus.io/README.md

 ```

-### Using with the Express 3+
+### Using with Express

-Express 3 requires that you instantiate a `http.Server` to attach socket.io to first:
+Express requires that you instantiate a `http.Server` to attach socket.io to first:

 #### Server